 Some are already doing it.
 Waymo, the Google-driven leader in this space, introduced a fully driverless ride-hailing service in Phoenix in late December.
 The cars have been available for a while to a small test group, but now anyone in Phoenix can ride in a Waymo vehicle without a human safety driver in the front seat.

-Amazon-owned Zoox also unveiled its autonomous robotaxi in December.
+Amazon-owned Zoox also unveiled its autonomous robotaxi last year.
 This fully driverless vehicle built for ride hailing doesn’t have a steering wheel or other human controls.
 It can go up to 75 mph and can run up to 16 hours on a single charge and is being tested in select markets.

 More than half of U.S. states allow autonomous vehicles on the road, and national governments are addressing the issue in earnest, among them Singapore, Netherlands, China, South Korea, and Germany as leaders in creating national dialogue toward final standards for level-4 autonomy, which is full driving mode in limited area or geofencing.
 Level 5 autonomy, which does not require any human attention, is still contingent on policy and infrastructure.